interaction-dynamics/squid-game/CONTRIBUTING.md

 - style
 - test

+> Using the right type is really important since it is used to increase the version number automatically.

 ## Test

 If you add a feature or fix a bug, you need to provide a test verifying your